Follow us on social media for daily Scripture comments and more at MeWe, Facebook or YouTube.

 "Therefore, if you are offering your gift at the altar and there remember that your brother has something against you, leave your gift there in front of the altar.
 First go and be reconciled to your brother; then come and offer your gift."
 Matt.
 5:22-24

 All of these verses, and more, point to the necessity of confession of sin, seeking forgiveness from God and others, and walking in the joy of a cleansed life.
 None of them deal specifically with criminal matters because, as we said above, that is not the focus of the New Testament.
 None of these verses override the Old Testament principles of justice.
-In criminal matters restitution is made through the court system.
+In criminal matters, restitution is made through the court system.
 If the court system is unBiblical, as it usually is today, justice and restitution will be corrupted.
-Nevertheless, we have to work with what we have, not with what we should have.
+Nevertheless, we must work with what we have, not what we should have.
 Perfect justice is only possible on Judgment Day.

 The principle below applies in many "touchy" situations, not just between husbands and wives.